fedosejev/react-shopping-cart/README.md

-# How To Shopping Cart With React
+# How To Build Shopping Cart With React

 Example of how to build a shopping cart with React.